rekennelly/strabo/docs/index.rst

 Here you will find documentation for the public and private ends of the Reed Canyon Map project.

+The documentation is set up with installation instructions and a guide to configuration, followed by a section on general concepts, a document of potential issues in strabo, and a primer to working with Sphinx (the Python documentation engine used to generate these files).
+Following these topical guides are detailed references to specific modules in the code.

 .. note::
     ** *This is a work in progress.* **